mendelsshop/git_function_history/cargo-function-history/README.md

 Even though the viewing pane comes first you generally wont be able to use the viewing pane without entering a command.

-To enter editing mode press `:` the you will see the command pane change to the command input mode, and show `:` at the start of the command pane.
+To enter editing mode press `:` then you will see the command pane change to the command input mode, and show the cursor with yellow text in the input bar

 <img src="https://raw.githubusercontent.com/mendelsshop/git_function_history/main/cargo-function-history/resources/screenshots/command-pane-input.png" width="400">